anthonyportugal/react-rock-paper-scissors-game/README.md

+# Rock, Paper and Scissors Game
+Rock, paper and scissors game made with react made for university university homework.

+#

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).